amrtachaurasia/react-front-go-backend/Readme.md

 ```
 7. this is important as fetch passes the return value to then and is passed as response, and response.json() is passed as json in
 .then()
+8. Whie doing a post or get request using javasvript then, always add "http://localhost:8080" rather than "localhost:8080" to avoid browser CORS error.